PeilinZhao/peilinzhao.github.io/index.md

 ## BIO
-Peilin Zhao is currently a principal researcher at Tencent in China.
-Previously, he worked at Rutgers University, A*STAR (Agency for Science, Technology and Research), and Ant Group.
-His research interests include: online learning, recommendation systems, automatic machine learning, deep graph learning, and reinforcement learning, among others.
-He has been invited to serve as area chair or associate editor at leading international conferences and journals such as ICML, TPAMI, etc. He received a bachelor's degree in mathematics from Zhejiang University, and a Ph.D. degree in computer science from Nanyang Technological University.
+Peilin Zhao is currently a professor at Shanghai Jiao Tong University.
+He has previously worked at Tencent Group, Ant Group, A*STAR Singapore, and Rutgers University.
+His research focuses on machine learning and its applications, covering large models, AI for Science, AI for Games, and recommendation systems.
+He has served as Area Chair and Associate Editor for top-tier venues including ICML, NeurIPS, and TPAMI.
+He obtained his Bachelor's in Mathematics from Zhejiang University and his Ph.D. in Computer Science from Nanyang Technological University.

 ## Working Experiences
 * Ant Group, China